joedebiden/Telebox-tutorial/docs/tutorial-basics/use-adder.md

 ### Name account

-Enter the name of the account which it adds members.
+Enter the name of the account that will manage members adds.

 ![image](@site/static/img/enter-name.png)